Teradata/stacki-wiki/stacki-pro/cli/list/list-user.md

 ### Description

-List all users in the systems,
+List all users registered to use the API
 	and the groups they belong to.